 Victims of hate violence or threats of violenceYou have the right to be free from hate violence or threats of hate violence at work, in your home, at school, and in other situations.
 You may have the right — under California’s Ralph Civil Rights Act — to back pay, damages, or compensation, if you experience violence, harassment, intimidation, or threats of violence that occur specifically because of one of your personal characteristics.
-(To read this information in Spanish or Chinese, click the buttons at the top of the page.
-Farsi and Arabic translations are coming soon.)

 - Immigration status